 Under 2 hours

 Arches and skylights are wonderful ways to add extra light and warmth to your home.
 And outfitting these specialty products with window treatments can be easy.
 While you can find custom wood, faux wood and cellular shades for arches along with cellular shades for skylights at The Home Depot, we highly recommend calling us so we can help you through measuring for these products.

+Measuring for a skylight or arch is simple and you can do it yourself, saving time and money.
 This project guide highlights the process for measuring for arches and skylights, and creating an accurate measuring template for your odd-shaped windows.

-- An inside mount means you want your arch shade to fit inside of your skylight or arch window.
+Before you measure your arched window, decide whether you need an inside mount or an outside mount.
+An inside mount means you want your arch shade to fit inside of your skylight or arch window.
 Measuring for outside mount arches is the same as measuring for inside mount arches.
 The factory will make the necessary adjustments.
 However, with cellular shades, you will need to add 2 inches to the width and height of your initial measurements.

 For both inside and outside mounts, measuring arches is simple.

 - Then measure the height at the middle, or tallest point inside of the arch opening.

 - A perfect arch means that the height of the arch will be exactly half the width of the base measurement.

-- Inside mounts: While most other inside mounted products requires you to round down, you should round skylight measurements for inside mounts up to the nearest 1/8 inch.
+- While most other inside mounted products requires you to round down, you should round skylight measurements for inside mounts up to the nearest 1/8 inch.
 Deductions will be taken from your product that will allow for the rail seal, the foam tape that will be on the outside of the rails.

 - Your skylight will need at least 2 inches of mounting depth inside the window for your product to be fully recessed.
 We highly recommend that you do not use a non-flush mount.
 However, if there's no other alternative, it is acceptable for your shade to stick out up to ½ inch from the window.
 Please account for anything in the window frame that might interfere with how the shade operates.